 Think of the phrase ‘quality over quantity.’

-Here’s a definition from Key Differences that will put things into perspective:
+This definition from Key Differences will help put things into perspective.

-“Productivity is the ratio of outputs produced to inputs involved in the process of production.
-Efficiency is the ratio of the actual output produced to the standard output, that should have been produced, at a given amount of time with fewer resources.”
+Basically, productivity relates to the number of outputs produced compared to the number of inputs involved in the process of production.
+Efficiency is the amount of actual output produced compared to the standard output for that task.

-In other words, productivity refers to the rate in which one produces an output or completes a task.
+In other words, productivity refers to the rate at which one produces an output or completes a task.

 The focus here is on quantity.
 It’s like saying the more tasks one completes or the faster they do something then the more productive they are.

 Say someone working in an office completed 5 tasks one day, 6 tasks the next, and 7 tasks the day after.
 They’re considered more productive than they were those days before because they are completing more tasks each day.

 Efficiency is a little different.